juju-solutions/bundletester/README.md

 **python_packages**: List of python packages to install with `pip install -U` before running tests.
 If `virtualenv` is `true`, the packages will be installed in the virtualenv.

+**requirements**: List of pip requirements file names (relative to the charm or bundle root dir), which will be passed to `pip install -r`.
+If `virtualenv` is true, the packages will be installed in the virtualenv, otherwise they will be installed at the system level.  (default: [])

 **makefile**: List of make targets to execute (default: [lint, test]).

 **setup**: Optional name of a script in the `tests/` directory to run before each test.